Insights

 How do search engines work?

-Why does this matter for older websites?
+Why this process matter for older websites?

 This can create three common issues: